ossunited/opensource-template/SECURITY.md

 We would like to thank the researchers and contributors who have helped improve the security of our projects.

 Thank you for helping us keep the Opensource projects secure!

+## Public Archive of Security Reports and Responses

+In accordance with OpenSSF best practices, this project maintains a publicly available archive of security reports and our responses.
+This archive is intended to provide transparency and allow for later searching and review of past incidents and resolutions.

+- The archive is available at [`security-reports/`](./security-reports/).
+- Each report includes the date, description, investigation steps, resolution, and date of resolution.
+- No sensitive or private information is included in the public archive.

+For more details, see the [README in the security-reports directory](./security-reports/README.md).